palmskog/velodrome/README.md

 April 2014

-This document gives a brief description of the project, code, and instructions to build, and execute the projects.
+This document gives a brief description of the project, code, and instructions to build and execute the project.

-OVERVIEW
+## OVERVIEW

 DoubleChecker is a novel sound and precise dynamic atomicity checker whose key insight lies in its use of two new cooperating dynamic analyses.
 Its imprecise